Caring for your Jewellery

 Cleaning at Home

 Use a polishing cloth that can easily clean silver, gold and stones.
-The polishing cloth will make your metal appear cleaner and shinny.
+The polishing cloth will make your metal appear cleaner and shiny.
 For your stones, a soft old toothbrush and water, don’t even bother with soap, the brush will clear away "build-up".
-Never use tooth paste, it is an abrasive material and can severely damage your jewelry.
+Never use toothpaste, as it is an abrasive material and can damage your stones.

 Store out of Direct Sunlight